MethodOrMadness/Wii-Mod-Guide/_pages/en_US/wiilink/kirby-tv.md

 ---
 layout: single
 title: "Kirby TV Channel"
-excerpt: "A complete guide to Wii modding"
+excerpt: "Striim Network is a service created by WiiLink to provide media-based channel revivals for the Wii."
 ---

 {% include toc title="Table of Contents" %}